smeggingsmegger/VeryPrettyTable/README.md

 = Changing the appearance of your table - the easy way =

-By default, PrettyTable produces ASCII tables that look like the ones used in SQL database shells.
+By default, VeryPrettyTable produces ASCII tables that look like the ones used in SQL database shells.
 But if can print them in a variety of other formats as well.
-If the format you want to use is common, PrettyTable makes this very easy for you to do using the `set_style` method.
+If the format you want to use is common, VeryPrettyTable makes this very easy for you to do using the `set_style` method.
 If you want to produce an uncommon table, you'll have to do things slightly harder (see later).